BYU-ITC-210/BYU-ITC-210.github.io/walkthrough/SQL.md

 title: SQL Walkthrough
 ---

 Structured Query Language (SQL) is a standardized language for creating, updating, and querying relational databases.
-Variations on SQL are used to query other kinds of databases.
+Variations on SQL are also used to query other kinds of databases.
 SQL has been [standardized](https://blog.ansi.org/2018/10/sql-standard-iso-iec-9075-2016-ansi-x3-135/).
 Nevertheless, different relational databases have their own dialects.
 In this walkthrough we will use the [MySQL dialect](https://mariadb.com/kb/en/sql-language-structure/) which is common between the [MySQL](https://dev.mysql.com/) and [MariaDB](https://mariadb.org/) database servers.

 ## A Fragment of History

 In this walkthrough, and in the related labs, we will use [MariaDB](https://mariadb.org/), an popular open source relational database server created by [Michael Widenius](https://en.wikipedia.org/wiki/Michael_Widenius) and supported by a robust community of developers.
-It based on [MySQL](https://en.wikipedia.org/wiki/MySQL).
+It based on [MySQL](https://en.wikipedia.org/wiki/MySQL) which was also created by Widenius.
 When Oracle acquired MySQL in 2010, Widenius created the MariaDB fork and it has been enhanced considerably since then.
 MySQL is named after Widenius' daugher, My, whereas, MariaDB is named after Widenius' younger daughter, Maria.

 ## Setup